Mini-Batch Covariance, Diffusion Limits, and Oracle Complexity in Stochastic Gradient Descent: A Sampling-Design Perspective: Covariance Identification for Mini-Batch Noise

-Mini-batch gradient noise is \emph{not} an arbitrary covariance: it is pinned down by (i) the sampling design used to form mini-batches and (ii) the intrinsic covariance of the per-sample estimating equation $\psi(\theta;Z)$ (Fisher in the well-specified likelihood case, Godambe noise more generally).
+Mini-batch gradient noise is not an arbitrary covariance: it is determined by (i) the sampling design used to form mini-batches and (ii) the intrinsic covariance of the per-sample estimating equation $\psi(\theta;Z)$ (Fisher information in the well-specified likelihood case, the projected gradient covariance more generally).
 We make this precise in two steps:

 \begin{itemize} \item an \emph{exact} finite-population identity conditional on the realized dataset (classical survey-sampling algebra), and \item an \emph{exchangeable/i.i.d.} limit that converts the dataset-dependent quantity into the population covariance $G(\theta):=\Cov(\psi(\theta;Z))$ (or its projected analogue). \end{itemize}